BlwAvg/helpers/Kea Stork Installation.md

 - [Kea Cloudsmith Repo](https://cloudsmith.io/~isc/repos/kea-dev/packages/)

 ### Proxmox container settings
-NOTE: IF you have the FW enabled make sure you allow the required traffic to pass or crap wont work.
+NOTE: IF you have the FW enabled make sure you allow the required traffic to pass or crap won’t work.
 ```
 arch: amd64
 cores: 2